 GTFS (General Transit Feed Specification) is a standard format used to describe public transportation schedules and related geographic information.
 GTFS feeds enable software applications to provide passengers with accurate and up-to-date transit information, including real-time arrival and departure times, trip planning, and other useful data.

-While NeTEx (Network Timetable Exchange) is another data format commonly used for public transportation schedules in the European Union, it has limitations that make it less suitable than GTFS feeds for digital mobility policies.
+While NeTEx (Network Timetable Exchange) is another standard commonly used for public transportation schedules in the European Union, it has limitations that make it less suitable than GTFS feeds for digital mobility policies.
 NeTEx does not offer the same level of standardization and compatibility with third-party applications, and the standard is too complex to adopt for pure navigation use cases.
-GTFS is widely adopted and supported by many software applications, making it the preferred format for developers and transit agencies alike.
+GTFS is has a high world-wide adoption rate and is supported by many software applications, making it the preferred format for developers.

 Ensure data freshness, validity, and accessibility information

 I think that GTFS feeds must contain all possible accessibility information, including the type of vehicle, wheelchair accessibility, level boarding, and real-time information.
 These details help individuals with mobility challenges and those who rely on transit to travel comfortably.